Skip to main content

 With the wealth of information at our fingertips in this age of information, technology, and artificial intelligence, it is compelling to believe that automation is on its way to fulfilling our every need; and, for those who are even more anti-social than the average (and that’s saying a lot in the modern age), they even view this progress as obviating the need for human interaction, that human interaction is now, or soon will be, antiquated, unnecessary, or replaceable.
 However, that is simply wishful thinking among the anti-social and misanthropic types who underestimate the intangibles of human wisdom and the necessity of human relationships.
 So far as flesh-and-blood human beings are to inhabit this planet, there are simply no substitutes for those intangibles.

-Wisdom comes through the transmission of values and culture, not from Google, and personality is developed through real relationships and childrearing; each having a major bearing on personal, academic, and professional outcomes in life.
+Wisdom comes through the transmission of values and culture, not from Google or ChatGPT, and personality is developed through real relationships and childrearing; each having a major bearing on personal, academic, and professional outcomes in life.
 For evidence, the reader can study attachment theory, which shows that early caregiver bonds influence later relational and emotional functioning (John Bowlby).
 It is established fact that early environments shape long-term capability development, including personality and cognitive skills (James Heckman).

 What’s more, technology itself, including any online resource, is not universally trustable; while it may in certain cases instruct on how to successfully accomplish specific tasks, it cannot be relied upon absolutely, and it cannot live out a person’s life.
 It cannot instruct on how to live life, how to assign value in life, how to discern between the trustworthy and the untrustworthy, or what is the purpose of life.
 No technology can be universally trusted to instruct on what is good and right and just, and it cannot imprint on children, raise children and model behavior for children, or show children how to physically manage in life; and that is precisely the capacity in which parents — good parents — are irreplaceable.